desudesutalk/f5stegojs/README.md

 #### f5stego.prototype.setTail(data)

 Sets `data` as image tail.
-If tail data was already presented it will be returned.
+If tail data was already presented its old value will be returned.
 Otherwise `null` is returned.

 #### f5stego.prototype.clearTail()